The Masthead® Guide to Breast Surgery

 - Sleep on an incline and use plenty of pillows to prop your arms.
 Ask for help to sit up.
 Do not push off the bed to get out.
 Learn to roll to your side or just use your abdominal muscles.

 - If you were told not to shower, take a sponge bath.
-Have someone help you wash your hair in the sink or at a local salon.
+Have someone help you wash your hair in the sink or at a local salon, or try dry shampoo.
 If you are permitted to shower, use our Post-Surgery Shower Lanyard to hold your drain bulbs while under the shower spray.

 - Anti-scarring treatment varies by plastic surgeon.
 Ask what kind of lotion or ointment your doctor recommends to reduce scarring.
 Do not pull your steri-strips (which hold your incision closed) off your incision.
 Let them fall off on their own, which could take up to two weeks.
 The longer they stay on, the better.

-- In the COVID age, social distancing rules about visitors MUST be followed, even at your own home.
+- In the COVID age, social distancing rules about visitors MUST be followed, even in your own home.
 You do not want to get sick and end up coughing and rupturing sutures, or even worse, developing an infection.
-Assign one family member as the contact person/gatekeeper.
+Assign one family member as the contact person for visit requests and to ensure distancing, mask-wearing and disinfecting.

 - It’s normal to feel occasional spasms of the chest muscle or shuddering pains in your breast.
 This indicates that the nerves to the muscle are repairing themselves.
 Your breasts may feel numb and this is normal.